-- 2.7 It can be appreciated that these settlements are small with few facilities and services.
+It can be appreciated that these settlements are small with few facilities and services.
 They are favoured over potentially more sustainable sites in Gaps.
 The Gap Policies are very restrictive and in effect prevent infilling.
-This is in conflict with the objective of the Government to significantly increase the provision of small sites. - 2.8 Policy H4B hasn't provided any clarity on what constitutes an infilling gap.
-The criteria are vague.
+This is in conflict with the objective of the Government to significantly increase the provision of small sites.

+Policy H4 B hasn't provided any clarity on what constitutes an infilling gap.
+The criteria is vague.
 It states that the proposal consists of infilling of a small site ... within a continuously developed road frontage.
-The previous Policy MTRA3 was criticised for this weakness but the wording has been carried forward essentially unchanged.
-Small sites have been proposed for development only to find that the Council has hidden criteria that are not based upon the policy.
-Planning applications and appeals have revealed that the infilling gaps should only be wide enough to provide space for two dwellings.
-This incongruity remains because the revised Policy hasn't provided any additional criteria leaving developers still uncertain as to what will be supported. - 2.9 Winchester City Council claimed in response to objections to the previous iteration of the Local Plan (Reg.
-18) that it had already met the requirement regarding the provision of small sites.
+The previous Policy MTRA3 was criticised for this weakness but it has been carried forward essentially unchanged.
+Small sites have been proposed for development only to find that the Council has criteria that is not based upon the policy.
+This incongruity remains because the revised Policy hasn't provided any additional criteria leaving developers still uncertain as to what will be supported.

+Winchester District Council claimed in response to objections to the previous iteration of the Local Plan (Reg.
+18) that it had already met this requirement.
 It looked back over many years of the Local Plan period and counted every small site that had been permitted.
 These shouldn't have been counted.
 It is unjustifiable and misleading.

-- 2.10 Small sites are primarily developed by small local companies and tradesmen and the policies should explicitly favour more small sites and loosen the restrictions. - 2.11 This was recognised by the new government.
+Small sites are primarily developed by small local companies and tradesmen and the policies should explicitly favour more small sites and loosen the restrictions.

+This was recognised by the new government.
 The draft National Planning Policy Framework states in paragraph 71:-